Tax litigation and arrangements with tax authorities in various tax areas, obtaining advance tax rulings

 Criminal taxation

 Failure to report income or pay taxes is usually a criminal offense.
-Our office handles cases where a client has arrived after a criminal investigation has already been opened against them or they have been notified of a hearing.
+Our firm handles cases where a client has arrived after a criminal investigation has already been opened against them or they have been notified of a hearing.
 Our firm has experience representing clients in criminal tax investigations while minimizing criminal exposure.

 In addition, our firm has represented dozens of voluntary disclosure cases, including complex disclosures conducted simultaneously with the Israel Tax Authority and the IRS in the USA.
 Our team has expertise in managing voluntary disclosure processes for the purpose of resolving assets worth hundreds of millions of shekels.